cchampou/advent2k21/README.md

 You can read more about the Advent of Code on the [website](https://adventofcode.com/2021/about).

+> ️️⚠️ Don't be tempted to use any code from this repo without understanding it
+> correctly and eventually cover it with tests.
+I'm not an advanced Go developer
+> and this code is probably not reliant enough.

 ## Motivations

 There is no language restriction, so I choose to do it Go this year.
 Reason